POLICY ON PUBLIC USE OF THE INTERNET AND COMPUTERS

 Guidelines on Access to Information

+The Niagara Falls Public Library is guided by the following American Library Association statements on access to information: · The Library Bill of Rights · Freedom to Read Statement · Interpretation of the Library Bill of Rights: Free Access to Libraries for Minors and Access to Electronic Information Services and Resources.
 In general, the Library is guided by a commitment to access to information policies that provide appropriate protections to its patrons while being consistent with the Library's longstanding commitment to the principles of free expression as set forth in the First Amendment to the United States Constitution.

-Adopted by the Board of Trustees on June 27, 2002
+Source: Policy adopted by NFPL Board of Trustees on 6-27-2002